suhasmaddali/suhasmaddali/README.md

 🗞 [__Fake News Prediction__](https://github.com/suhasmaddali/Fake-News-Prediction)

-* There has been a lot of fake news that is spread to a large number of people on a regular basis.
+* There has been a lot of __fake news__ that is spread to a large number of people on a regular basis, leading to misinformation.
-* With the aid of machine learning and data science, it is possible to extract insights from news.
+* With the aid of __machine learning__ and __data science__, it is possible to extract insights from news.
-* Classification ML models are used to determine if the given news is fake or not based on a set of factors.
+* __Classification ML models__ are used to determine if the given news is fake or not based on a set of factors.
-* Metrics such as accuracy, precision, recall and f1-score are used to analyze different set of algorithms before deploying in production.
+* Metrics such as accuracy, precision, recall and f1-score are used to analyze different set of algorithms before __deploying__ in production.
+* This saves a lot of time for readers as they are not __fed__ with misleading information.

 ## 👀👁 My Computer Vision Projects